Fragmentation (cell biology)

-In cell biology, ways in which fragmentation is useful for a cell: DNA cloning and apoptosis.
+Fragmentation describes the process of splitting into several pieces or fragments.
+In cell biology, fragmentation is useful for a cell during both DNA cloning and apoptosis.
 DNA cloning is important in asexual reproduction or creation of identical DNA molecules, and can be performed spontaneously by the cell or intentionally by laboratory researchers.
 Apoptosis is the programmed destruction of cells, and the DNA molecules within them, and is a highly regulated process.
 These two ways in which fragmentation is used in cellular processes describe normal cellular functions and common laboratory procedures performed with cells.
 However, problems within a cell can sometimes cause fragmentation that results in irregularities such as red blood cell fragmentation and sperm cell DNA fragmentation.

 DNA Cloning

 DNA cloning can be performed spontaneously by the cell for reproductive purposes.
 This is a form of asexual reproduction where an organism splits into fragments and then each of these fragments develop into mature, fully grown individuals that are clones of the original organism (See reproductive fragmentation).

 DNA cloning can also be performed intentionally by laboratory researchers.
 Here, DNA fragmentation is a molecular genetic technique that permits researchers to use recombinant DNA technology to prepare large numbers of identical DNA molecules.

 In order for DNA cloning to be completed, it is necessary to obtain discrete, small regions of an organism's DNA that constitute specific genes.
 Only relatively small DNA molecules can be cloned in any available vector.
 Therefore, the long DNA molecules that compose an organism's genome must be cleaved into fragments that can be inserted into the vector DNA.
 Two enzymes facilitate the production of such recombinant DNA molecules: